Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- These two squads surrender a combined 43.2 points per game, 3.2 more than this contest's over/under.
+- This contest's total is 2.7 points lower than the 43.2 these two squads combine to give up per game in 2021.

-- The Hawkeyes and their opponents have scored an average of 44.7 points per game in 2021, 4.7 more than Saturday's total.
+- The average total in Hawkeyes games this season is 44.7, 4.2 points more than Saturday's over/under of 40.5.

-- The 40-point over/under for this game is 7.5 points below the 47.5 points per game average total in Wildcats games this season.
+- The 47.5 PPG average total in Wildcats games this season is seven points more than this game's over/under.

 Iowa Stats and Trends

-- In Iowa's eight games this year, it has five wins against the spread.
+- Iowa has five wins against the spread in eight games this season.

-- The Hawkeyes have covered the spread once this season when favored by 12 points or more (in two chances).
+- This season, the Hawkeyes have one ATS win in two games as a favorite of 12 points or more.

 - Iowa's games this year have gone over the point total two times in eight opportunities (25%).

-- Iowa is 3-0 against the spread and 3-0 overall this season when the team records more than 27.1 points.
+- When Iowa scores more than 27.1 points, it is 3-0 against the spread and 3-0 overall.

 - This year, the Hawkeyes have turned the ball over 12 times, while the Wildcats have forced 12.